Thesis

 Foundation Model Research

 Since its founding, Anthropic has dedicated its resources towards “large-scale AI systems that are steerable, interpretable, and robust” with an emphasis on its alignment with human values to be “helpful, honest, and harmless”.
-As of July 2024, Anthropic’s three research teams are Interpretability, Alignment, and Societal Impacts, underscoring the company’s commitment to developing general AI assistants that abide by human values.
-The company has published over 40 papers in these research areas.
+As of May 2025, Anthropic’s three research teams were Interpretability, Alignment, and Societal Impacts, underscoring the company’s commitment to developing general AI assistants that abide by human values.
+The company has published over 60 papers in these research areas.

 Source: Anthropic